apache/artemis-examples/artemis-distribution/README.md

-## ActiveMQ Artemis Distribution for Examples
+## Apache Artemis Distribution for Examples

-This is a helper module which prepares an extracted ActiveMQ Artemis distribution for use by the various example modules as they are run.
+This is a helper module which prepares an extracted Apache Artemis distribution for use by the various example modules as they are run.

 Use it by executing a command such as: